1coderookie/KobraGoNeoInsights/docs/hardware/frame.md

 # Frame

-As already mentioned in the introduction of this hardwrae section, **I strongly recommend to check and tram the whole construction of the printer's frame first.**
+As already mentioned in the introduction of this hardware section, **I strongly recommend to check and tram the whole construction of the printer's frame first.**

 *Check the whole frame if everything is square, rectangular and perpendicular, check all screws, bolts, belts, wheels, electrical connectors - literally everything.* This will save you a lot of hassle, frustration and headaches later..